Consensys/ethereum-developer-tools-list/README.md

 ## Contributions are welcome!

-Feel free to submit a pull request, with anything from small fixes to tools you'd like to add.
+Feel free to submit a pull request, with anything from small fixes to tools you'd like to add (or remove!).
 If adding a new tool, **please add a brief description** that you think new developers would understand.

 Many thanks to the 20+ contributors including [@corbpage](https://twitter.com/corbpage) of Meridio for the idea, [@pakaplace](https://twitter.com/Parker_Place) for expanding and curating, and @jpantunes for restructuring the list in a more logical way.
 * Projects that do not have a working product will not be added.